If you pin the "feeling" of anxiety on a chemical in the body, it might be cortisol.

 When we have acute stress (which can actually be good for us...a test, exercise, etc), the endocannabinoid system works to counter the spike in cortisol in order to bring the system back to balance.

-It's chronic cortisol and stress that eventually exhausts this system:
+It's chronic cortisol or traumatic stress that eventually exhausts this system:

 Chronic variable stress exposure reduces endocannabinoid-CB1 receptor signaling and it is hypothesized that the resultant deficiency in endocannabinoid signaling contributes to the negative consequences of chronic stress.